-This course teaches the English that healthcare and nursing students need to communicate effectively in many patient scenarios, including patient admissions, activities of daily living, vital areas of care, looking after elderly patients, and working with mental health issues.
+This course teaches the English that nursing professionals and students need to communicate effectively in many patient scenarios, including patient admissions, activities of daily living, vital areas of care, looking after elderly patients, and working with mental health issues.

-The course is designed for learners with an elementary and lowerintermediate (A2-B1) level of English.
+The course is designed for nursing professionals and students with an elementary and lower-intermediate (A2-B1) level of English who work or study in English.